PeteJames21/sunday-nights/src/poems/pete/in-love-we-fall.md

   - Pain
 ---

-Your love took me
+Our love took us
 To high and heavenly places,
 And oh, my dear!
-How hard I fell.
+How hard we fell.